krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 and you won't get Kerberos tickets.

-Notice that kinit assumes you want tickets for your own username in your default realm.
+By default, kinit assumes you want tickets for your own username in your default realm.
 Suppose Jennifer's friend David is visiting, and he wants to borrow a window to check his mail.
 David needs to get tickets for himself in his own realm, EXAMPLE.COM [1]_.
 He would